vatlab/sos/doc/sos_format_v1.md

 ### List literal

 A SoS list can only be a list of strings.
-A list literal would have form
+List literals have format

 ```python
 ['a', 'b']
 ```

 where comma separated strings are enclosed by `[` and `]`.
-Items in a list are accessed by their indexes (starting from 0) or slices.
+Items in a list can be accessed by their indexes (starting from 0) or slices.

 ### Dictionary literal (TBD)

-A SoS dictionary can only be a dictionary of string keys and string values.
-A dictionary literal would have form
+A SoS dictionary can only be a dictionary of strings with string keys.
+Dictionary literals have format

 ```python
 {'a': 'b', 'c':'d'}